continuedev/continue/docs/docs/model-setup/overview.md

 - Use GPT-4 via OpenAI if you want the best possible model overall
 - Use DeepSeek Coder 33B via the Together API if you want the best open-source model
-- Use DeepSeek Coder 6.7B with Ollama if you want to run a model locally
+- Use DeepSeek Coder 6.7B with Ollama or Msty if you want to run a model locally

 Learn more: